VBA code Command Line Compilation

 vbaclr4e.exe "C:/0/myworkbook.xlsm" -tgt="C:/0/VbaCompiled/targetWorkbook.xlsm" >output.txt

-– Try to compile with the minimum amount of parameters as the first step.
+– To begin with, try to compile with the minimum amount of parameters as the first step.
 If this minimum parameter compilation completes successfully, then you may increase the amount of compilation parameters.